fanfufa/JavaScriptGames/README.md

 <img aling="center" with=40px height=40px src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg"/>
 </div>

-This is a basic and fun project that I did by following the tutotrial from the channel "freeCodCamp"
+This is a basic and fun project that I did by following the tutorial from the channel "freeCodCamp"

 I used the following JavaScript methods:
 <ul>